3mdeb/96boards-docs-wiki/HiKeyUEFI.md

 2 -- grub on eMMC
 3 -- SD

+If SD card is in slot, booting from SD (entry #3) is the highest priority.
+Otherwise, system will boot from eMMC (entry #2) instead.
-By default, the predefined boot entry is 2.
-If jumper on pin5-6 of J15 is connect, the predefined boot entry is 1.
+If jumper on pin5-6 of J15 is connected, entry #1 is the highest priority instead.

-Command to change boot order for the case jumper not on pin5-6:
+Although booting from SD is higher priority than booting from eMMC (without jumper on pin5-6), user still can change the priority.
 $sudo fastboot oem bootdevice [emmc|sd]
 By default, SD card is the boot device.
 The boot flow is in below.
     a.
 If boot device is SD card.